Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/0-introduction.md

 ## Learning objectives

-In this module, you'll see how to build such an application, step-by-step.
+In this module, you build such an application step by step.
 First, you'll learn about the process of setting up your development system for all three of these components.
 Here, you'll use Microsoft's [Visual Studio Code](https://code.visualstudio.com/), which is available for Windows, macOS, and Linux.
 Then you'll build the functions that produce the pages that do what your client is looking for.

 In this module, you will learn:
 - How to set up your development environment